How to help someone during cancer treatment

 Some people are doers and they can go grocery shopping, pick up medications, deliver meals, take the kids for play dates, take the spouse and/or children out for a meal or an outing like the zoo, mow the lawn, walk the dog.

-Some gifts for the patient specifically:
+Some gift ideas for the patient specifically:

-- Short-term or long-term Netflix subscription
+- Short-term or long-term Netflix subscription;

-- Gift cards to local grocery stores
+- Gift cards to local grocery stores;

 What if a patient doesn’t appear grateful for supporters’ help?